adamkoval/SKEKB_TbT_analysis/README.md

 5) If you don't have gfortran installed, run "sudo apt-get install gfortran".
 6) Run "sudo make all".
 # (Windows WSL)
-1) Same as above, but I encountered the issue of not having the yacc compiler installed.
+1) Same as above, but I encountered the issue of not having the *yacc* compiler installed.
 If this is the case, run "sudo apt-get install bison", which includes yacc.

 # Calling main script
 Arguments must be applied all at once, or in separate calls of the "complete\_analysis.py" script in the order:

-	 -h1, -p1, -aa, -h2, -p2.
+	 -h1 <- -p1 <- -aa <- -h2 <- -p2,

+where "a <- b" means that *b* depeds on *a*.

--pa1 and -pa2 may be used at will, but only once their respective phase analyses (-p1 & -p2) have completed.
+Note also, that *-pa1* and *-pa2* may be used at will, but only once their respective phase analyses, *-p1* and *-p2*, have completed.

 To illustrate the use of the command line arguments, one may call:
 	1) "python2 complete\_analysis.py -h1 -p1"